turingschool/backend-curriculum-site/module1/projects/event_reporter.md

 - [ ] Balances unit and integration tests
 - [ ] Evidence of edge cases testing
 - [ ] Test Coverage metrics are present (SimpleCov)
+- [ ] A test RakeTask is implemented

 * 4: Above expectations
 * 3: Meets expectations